Welcome

 Number 6, The Crescent to 97 O'Connell Street - both of which were

-rented premises - was a temporary thing and we always had in mind the
+rented premises - was a temporary arrangement and we always had in mind the

 possibility of a permanent meeting place.
 In the late 1980's various